 At the age of 21, Healey co-founded the First Wave program at the University of Wisconsin, the first full-scholarship hip-hop arts program in the nation.
-He then served as program director for Youth Speaks, directing spoken word programs across the Bay Area and the Brave New Voices international youth poetry slam.
-Author of the poetry collection Hammertime, Healey has performed at the San Francisco Opera House, National Poetry Slam, Second City Comedy Club, Nuyorican Poets Cafe, Contemporary Jewish Museum, Arab Cultural Center, and grimy house parties from coast to coast.
+He then served as program director for Youth Speaks, leading spoken word programs across the Bay Area and the country.
+Author of the poetry collection Hammertime, Healey has performed at the San Francisco Opera House, the National Poetry Slam, Second City Comedy Club, Contemporary Jewish Museum, Arab Cultural Center, and grimy house parties from coast to coast.

-In 2011, Healey received the Mario Savio Young Activist Award, delivering his acceptance performance in front of 10,000 people at Occupy Cal.
-He has received fellowships and grants from the National Performance Network, Zellerbach Foundation, Open Circle Foundation, Akonadi Foundation, and the City of Oakland.
+Back when he was relatively young, Healey received the Mario Savio Young Activist Award, delivering his acceptance performance in front of 10,000 people at Occupy Cal.
 He was the first-ever Artist in Residence for Bend the Arc: A Jewish Partnership for Justice.
-He is currently the Culture Shift Director for Movement Generation, producing innovative shows, comedic videos, and creative interventions from the frontlines of the climate justice movement in the Bay Area and beyond.
+Recently he was named one of the Grist 50 leading artists and activists — something which made his mother very proud until she asked him if it came with health insurance.
+Healey is currently the Culture Shift Director for Movement Generation, producing innovative shows, comedic videos, and creative interventions from the frontlines of the climate justice movement in the Bay Area and beyond.

 As a poet, comedian, storyteller, and event host, Healey has performed at poetry slams, comedy clubs, world-class opera houses, grimy house parties, and venues all the way from the Nuyorican Poets Café in New York City to the Queer Cultural Center in San Francisco.
 He has shared the stage with Amiri Baraka, Jesse Jackson, Beau Sia, Brother Ali, Invincible, Patricia Smith, Martin Espada, Immortal Technique, Danny Hoch, Chuck D, and too many high school battle-rappers to count.